bdurand/super_settings/README.md

 It is not possible to store an empty string in a setting; empty strings will be cast to `nil`.

 A history of all settings changes is kept every time the value is changed in the `histories` association.
 You can use this information to see what values were in effect at what time.
 You can optionally alse record who made the changes.

-#### Usage Tracking

-An optional feature you can turn on is to track when settings are used.
-This can be useful as a audit feature so you can cleanup old feature flags, etc. that are no longer in use.
-The timestamp of when a setting was last used will only be updated at most once per hour into the `last_used_at` field, so this adds very little overhead.

-This feature does require write access on the database connection and can add overhead if a lot of keys need to be updated at once.

 #### Encrypted Secrets